Recently Accepted for Fall 2015?

 College Specific Items

-Your college may have specific tasks for you to complete during the summer in addition to enrollment July 9-18.
+Your college may have specific tasks for you to complete.
 Please activate and check your Cornell email regularly and make sure that your postal mailing address is current on Student Center so that you don't miss any important communications.

 For more information, visit College & School Links